 Alar Base (Alarplasty)

 A surgical procedure called alar base reduction, or alarplasty, involves removing a small wedge of tissue from the base of the nostrils to reduce their width.
-This technique is often used in African-American rhinoplasty to address flared, wide nostrils and create a more refined, proportional appearance.

 Nasal Bridge Refinements (Dorsum Surgery)